Clear-air turbulence: Factors

 At typical heights where it occurs, the intensity and location cannot be determined precisely.
 However, because this turbulence affects long range aircraft that fly near the tropopause, CAT has been intensely studied.
 Several factors affect the likelihood of CAT.
 Often more than one factor is present.

 As of 1965 it had been noted that 64% of the non-light turbulences (not only CAT) were observed less than 150 nmi away from the core of a jet stream.
-Jet stream produces horizontal wind shear at its edges, caused by the different relative air speeds of the stream and the surrounding air.
+A jet stream produces horizontal wind shear at its peripheries, caused by the different relative air speeds of the stream and the surrounding air.
 Wind shear, a difference in relative speed between two adjacent air masses, can produce vortices, and when of sufficient degree, the air will tend to move chaotically.

 A strong anticyclone vortex can also lead to CAT.

 Rossby waves caused by this jet stream shear and the Coriolis force cause it to meander.

 Although the altitudes near the tropopause are usually cloudless, thin cirrus cloud can form where there are abrupt changes of air velocity, for example associated with jet streams.
 Lines of cirrus perpendicular to the jet stream indicate possible CAT, especially if the ends of the cirrus are dispersed, in which case the direction of dispersal can indicate if the CAT is stronger at the left or at the right of the jet stream.

 A temperature gradient is the change of temperature over a distance in some given direction.
 Where the temperature of a gas changes, so does its density and where the density changes CAT can appear.

 From the ground upwards through the troposphere temperature decreases with height; from the tropopause upwards through the stratosphere temperature increases with height.
 Such variations are examples of temperature gradients.

 A horizontal temperature gradient may occur, and hence air density variations, where air velocity changes.
 An example: the speed of the jet stream is not constant along its length; additionally air temperature and hence density will vary between the air within the jet stream and the air outside.